 - About Us

-MCAE Instructional Center will have educational consultant support for Fall 2016 starting the week of September 12, 2016.DOWNLOAD SCHEDULE HERE: Appleby Hall--Spring 2016--MCAE Educational Consultant Schedule.pdf
+MCAE Instructional Center will have educational consultant support for Fall 2016 starting the week of September 12, 2016.DOWNLOAD SCHEDULE HERE: Appleby Hall--Summer 2016--MCAE Educational Consultant Schedule.pdf

 The MCAE Instructional Center is located in Appleby Hall.
 The Center provides group and individual tutoring to University of Minnesota students.
 It is a place where students can take their time to learn and where students are not afraid to ask questions.
 It is a place where students study together and develop support groups and lasting friendships.
 Studies show that students who attend learning centers achieve better grades and are more successful during their college careers.
 The tutorial staff offer one-on-one assistance for help in gateway courses and skills such as mathematics, sciences, statistics, economics, writing, and library research.
 Additional courses are also supported, based on the backgrounds of our tutorial staff in any given semester.